felikf/zivy-obraz-golemio/README.md

 # Description

-JavaScript code for synchronization between "Živý obraz" and Golemio API (Public Transport API in Prague).
+This is the JavaScript code that synchronises 'Živý Obraz' with the Golemio API (the public transport API in Prague).

-The code will fetch data from Golemio API and import them to "Živý obraz" using the API.
+The code fetches data from the Golemio API and imports it to 'Živý Obraz' via the API.

+Synchronisation is achieved via the workflow `.github/workflows/traffic-sync.yml`.

+This workflow is dispatched by a cron job every 10 minutes to run a script that fetches data for a specific stop ID.

 ## Initialisation